 I wasn’t near her when the remark was made.
 But had I been, I would have been going home with one less crutch because the other would have been lodged in that idiot’s rear.
 I held her and told her to not let it get to her.
 Obviously, that is easier said than done, because my blood is still boiling over the incident.

-BTW if you are struggling to accept your mobility aid, I invite you to read an article I wrote back in 2016.
+BTW if you are struggling to accept your mobility aid, I invite you to read an article I wrote back in 2016, Mobility Aids, Everybody uses Them.
 It will help you see why you should never be ashamed to use one.
-Click here to read it now!

 In a perfect world, those who question or don’t understand why we require the use of a mobility aid would politely inquire.

 Those who do not wish to take time to find out why someone needs a mobility aid and how it improves their quality of life just need to SHUT THE F*CK UP!